A simple way to invest in real estate projects

 21. How do I declare my income?

-We provide all the necessary information about the interest paid through the platform to the State Tax Inspectorate (STI), so there is no need to do additional work for those investing in Profitus projects.
+We provide all the necessary information about the interest paid to individuals via the platform to the State Tax Inspectorate (STI), so there is no need to do anything extra for those investing in Profitus projects.
 You can view your interest earned and other information by logging in to the system and clicking on the overview button.
-If this and other information related to the individual's income tax is correct, the investor only needs to confirm the declaration by logging into the Electronic Declaration System (EDS) and pay the automatically calculated income tax fee.
+If this and other information related to the individual's GST is correct, the investor only needs to confirm the declaration by logging in to the Electronic Declaration System (EDS) and pay the income tax due and automatically calculated.
+If you invest as a natural person and are a foreign resident, we pay the personal income tax to the Lithuanian tax office by deducting 15% of the interest you receive.
+If you are a foreign resident and invest as a natural person, you must submit your income in Lithuania to the tax office in your home country on your own.

-22. The process of profit distribution - payment terms, when is the projects considered late and when it is not?
+22. The process of profit distribution - payment terms, when is the project considered late and when it is not?

 The terms of each project may vary, so investors are advised to carefully review all the information provided about the project before making an investment.
 In the event that the developer fails to make a payment on time, we will charge +5% increased interest.
 The interest is calculated inclusive from the date of delay.
 We distribute the project interest and investments to the investors within 3 business days of receiving the money in the Profitus account.